apostrophecms/docs/docs/tutorials/creating-a-text-replacement-extension.md

 import { textInputRule, Extension } from '@tiptap/core';
 ```

 We start by importing two key methods from the Tiptap core package.
 The `Extension` method is a foundational component that follows a factory pattern, providing an interface for creating objects without specifying the exact class of objects.
 It exposes a number of lifecycle methods and hooks that are then available for extending editor functionality.

-Some commonly used methods and hooks include:
+::: details Some commonly used Tiptap methods and hooks
+You can read more about these methods and hooks in the [Tiptap API documentation](https://tiptap.dev/api/introduction) and [ProseMirror reference documentation](https://prosemirror.net/docs/ref/).
 1.  **`addInputRules()`**: Used to define input rules that automatically replace or format text as the user types.
 For example, you could create an input rule to automatically replace `:)` with an emoji smiley face.
 These rules are useful for adding simple, automated text transformations based on user input.

 2.  **`onTransaction()`**: This hook gets called every time a new ProseMirror transaction occurs.
 It allows you to respond to changes in the editor's state.
 This will be used in the third extension.